 The only problem is…

-That even though Hypothyroidism is generally an easy disease to treat, when left unmanaged, it does have the potential to cause some pretty serious complications!
+Hypothyroidism is generally an easy disease to treat when left unmanaged, and it has the potential to cause some pretty serious complications!
 This is why, before being approved for a traditional life insurance policy, most (if not all) life insurance companies are going to want to ask you a series of medical question about your disease just to make sure that they don’t have anything that they need to worry about.

 Why do life insurance companies care if I have been diagnosed with Hypothyroidism?

 In general, most life insurance companies are going to spend a whole lot of time worrying about the fact that you have been diagnosed with Hypothyroidism.
 Instead, they’re just going to ask some basic questions to make sure that you’re properly treating your Hypothyroidism and rule out the possibility that you may one day become a “risk” to them later on.

 This is why…